exasol/exasol-test-setup-abstraction-java/ci-account-setup/doc/features.md

-# Features of th AWS CI Account Setup
+# Features of the AWS CI Account Setup

 The AWS CI Account Setup provisions an AWS account for running tests from CI securely.